Token filter plugins let you implement a custom tokenizer that makes tokens according to custom rules. There are two type:

 Absence of any of the functions is tolerated.

-indextool is a helper tool used to dump miscellaneous information about a physical index.
-The general usage is:
+indextool is a utility tool that helps to dump various information about a physical table (excluding

 indextool <command> [options]